influxdata/telegraf/plugins/outputs/timestream/README.md

 ```shell
 go test -v ./plugins/outputs/timestream/...
 ```
 ### Mapping data from Influx to Timestream
-When writing data from Influx to Timestream, the data is written by default as follows:
+When writing data from Influx to Timestream, data is written by default as follows:
 ```
  1. The timestamp is written as the time field.
  2. Tags are written as dimensions.